Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Usage of your own certificates

-The command is used to assign your own SSL root certificates for HTTPS communication.
+The command is used to assign your own SSL root certificates for HTTPS communication:

 **Syntax:**
 ```